 |

-The MDT-9100 became a popular mobile terminal and was used by many Police
+MDT-9100 became a popular mobile terminal and was used by many police

-C2000 is a digital trunking system, based on Motorola's TETRANET Trunked
+was a digital trunking system, made by Motorola and based on

 |